namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 ## Added histogram overlays by cohort to model integration tests, providing clearer visual evidence for troubleshooting score deviations., (2025-04-16)
 To improve our model integration tests, I added histogram overlays that show output score distributions separately for each cohort.
 Previously, we only inspected delta difference distributions, which sometimes made it difficult to judge the scale or significance of deviations.
 In one case, I found that differences within a narrow score band were not obvious in the existing view, but overlaying the distributions made the impact clear.
 By incorporating this visualization into our standard tests, I created a more effective way for the team to diagnose whether observed differences were meaningful, improving confidence in code changes.

-## .., (2025-04-08)
-..

-## Established a repeatable path for reviving defunct ML models by retraining a legacy heart failure model with 99.9% fidelity and shipping it back to production., (2025-04-01)
-A legacy production model predicting heart failure progression was at risk of becoming defunct due to outdated package dependencies.
-Although such cases are typically handed back to the original author, I took ownership of restoring the model on the ML platform.

-I located the original training data and code, refactored the workflow to remove exploratory logic, and rewrote it as a clean, reproducible training pipeline using modern dependencies.
-I validated the new model by comparing inference outputs against the original production model, demonstrating 99.9% equivalence.
-After reviewing the results with the original model author and receiving their endorsement, I deployed the retrained model to production without overwriting existing assets.

-Along the way, I explored upgrading the original scikit-learn ensemble using LightGBM, CatBoost, and XGBoost in place, but determined this path was not viable with current dependencies.
-Instead, retraining proved to be the most reliable approach given the available artifacts.

-This work provided the first concrete example on the platform that legacy models can be safely retrained and validated rather than retired, creating a precedent and reference for future model recovery efforts.

 ## Improved model repo integration tests by introducing top-driver recall as a clearer metric and fixing a join bug that masked missing feature drivers., (2025-05-13)